How to edit hidden files

 Using a command-line text editor

 There are a lot of text editors that operate just on the command line.
-A few are nano
+A few are nano, vim, and emacs.

 - Navigate to where your file is located (in this example, we’re editing